daniwasonline/express-router/README.md

 The public instance is hosted on https://router-express.glitch.me (though going to the root of this domain redirects you to Glitch).
 This instance is limited, and if you would like customizable redirects, I would recommend going self-hosted or through Glitch.

 **__INCLUDED REDIRECTS WITH THE PUBLIC INSTANCE__**
-index.js is an exact copy of the public instance's index.js (as of 4 November 2019), so see that file to check the list of included redirects.
+Check [this](https://glitch.com/edit/#!/router-express?path=index.js:81:0) to see the included redirects with the public instance of Router Express.

 Hosting with Glitch
 ========